zloe/ioBroker.idm-multitalent_002/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Installation
+As the adapter is not (yet) listed in the official ioBroker repository you have to download the tgz file from here (github or npmjs).
+1. Upload the file to your ioBroker host
+1. Install it locally (The paths are different on Windows):
+    ```bash
+    cd /opt/iobroker
+    npm i /path/to/tarball.tgz
+    ```

 ## Developer manual
 Missing documentation about the data structures/blocks.